Learning about ketones

 Checking for ketones

-To be on the safe side, you'll check your urine for ketones daily and record the results.
+You'll check your urine for ketones each day and record the results.
 When you get up for the day, check your first morning urine.

 When to call your health care provider